vasilakisfil/Introspected-REST/README.md

 ```
 The problem though is that such functionality (`OPTIONS /api/users/1`) must be described
 somewhere so that the client knows where to look for it, possibly in the parent Media Type or using a MicroType.
-Another option is to have use the `Link` header, as described later.
+Another option is to have use the `Link` header, as described later, although in practice
+the functionality should still be described somewhere as the HTTP spec through [RFC 7231](https://tools.ietf.org/html/rfc7231)
+only makes a suggestion.

 It is our intention to advice the community to use this solution for the introspection process.
-Although, as we will see later, it comes at a cost, it's the best among all three solutions and
+Although, as we will see later, it comes at a cost, it's the best among all three solutions presented here
-RFCs details for HTTP OPTIONS match very close for our intended use case.
+and the conceptual notion of OPTIONS method, as described by HTTP spec, matches very well with our intended use case.

 #### 10.4.2.
 Well-known URIs and JSON Home
 [RFC 5785](https://tools.ietf.org/html/rfc5785) defines a pre-defined URI for accessing server's various metadata: